Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 also just call it relatively by placing the binary in your project folder or something like that.

+If you build from source, run `cargo build [--release]` or `cargo install --path .`.

 That said, the recommended way to install TiefDownConverter is `cargo install tiefdownconverter`.
 This will always install the latest version.

+Downloading from the release is as simple as downloading the appropriate version (Windows, Mac, Linux) and adding it to a folder in the path.
+You could also add tiefdownconverter to a folder and run it from there.

 There are a few dependencies that you need to install.